 - Use your hands and feet.
 Diamonds may be small, but they are hard and sharp.
 If you have a general idea of where your diamond might be, you can feel around with your bare hands and feet for something sharp (please be careful while you do this).
 This trick is especially effective in areas with thick carpet where the diamond can be nestled in the fibers making it hard to see.

 - It’s not going to bounce where you think.
 If you know exactly where you were when the diamond was knocked out of its setting, you might think finding it will be easy.
 But, because of their unusual shapes diamonds have a way of ending up where you least expect them.
 Don’t limit your search to where you think the diamond could have bounced.
 Just work slowly and methodically out from where the diamond fell without ruling out any possibilities.
 Along these same lines, you would be shocked at how far a diamond can roll.
 Don’t limit your search to the immediate area where it came out.
 Assume it sprouted legs and walked for a while before settling down.

 - Diamonds are grease magnets.
 This fact makes them hard to clean, but it can also help you find them if they go missing.
-They will literally stick to grease, so if you lost your diamond over the sink, it may not have fallen has far as you think.
+They will literally stick to grease, so if you lost your diamond over the sink, it may not have fallen as far as you think.
 Carefully check around the drain in case your diamond is hanging on just out of sight.